 The first thing I notice is the hats.
 This is not Ascot, so there are no ladies in ostrich feathers, but a ragged crowd of men wearing everything from gumboots and jeans to big patterned blankets.
 We’re gathered along a track curving through stubbly fields, with a hazy backdrop of blue mountains.
 It’s a big race day at the Morija cultural festival, so you might expect the headgear of choice to be the Basotho hat, the woven cone traditionally favoured…

 The Lesotho Wildrun 2011 began on a perfect day – no clouds, beautiful blue skies and cool clear air.
 On the 24th March 2011, 33 runners set off into the Maluti mountains of Lesotho to take on the unknown, and a journey like no other.
 Day one of the Lesotho Wildrun is 43.5 kilometers of unmarked mountainous terrain, requiring not only fitness, but navigational savvy and a very strong mind!
 This day turned out to be somewhat more challenging than…

-Fishing in Lesotho is one of the more popular activities and not without good reason.
+Fishing in Lesotho is one of the more popular Lesotho activities and not without good reason.
 As it offers plenty of excitement for the angler and can be undertaken at numerous sites around the mountain Kingdom.
 The areas are remote, with difficult access and very few people, as a result fishing pressure is very light and you will have unlimited kilometres of rivers all for yourself.

 Prince Harry rode into a mountain village on horseback in a colourful African royal procession before introducing his brother William to one of the world’s poorest countries.

 As the two brothers began a two-day visit to the southern African nation of Lesotho, Prince Harry was given the rare honour of a royal procession to welcome him to the impoverished kingdom, where his Sentebale charity helps vulnerable children.